 I choose the VaporFly.

 So does the Adizero Pro possess the "magic" to give runners the edge in a marathon?
-Can it compete with other flagship racers, and does it have enough cutting edge technology to be called a super shoe?
+Can it compete with other flagship racers, and does it have enough cutting-edge technology to be called a super shoe?
+Unfortunately not.

 I still think the Adizero Pro needs slightly more stack height for more long-distance cushioning and I think a stiffer carbon fibre plate will help make the shoe more propulsive and competitive.